isaiahelixir1/isaiahelixer1.github.io/docs/03-Component-Selection/Component-Selection.md

 Handles higher current | Requires inductor + diode
 Low heat generation | Larger footprint

----

-### ✅ Final Selection: LM2575T-3.3G
+### Final Selection: LM2575T-3.3G

-**Rationale:**
+Rationale:

-The LM2575T-3.3G was selected due to its **high efficiency and ability to handle higher current loads** when stepping down from 9V to 3.3V.
+The LM2575T-3.3G was selected due to its high efficiency and ability to handle higher current loads when stepping down from 9V to 3.3V.

-Linear regulators were considered, but they would dissipate significant power as heat due to the large voltage drop.
-The switching regulator minimizes these losses, improving system efficiency and reliability.
+Linear regulators were considered although they would dissipate significant power as heat due to the large voltage drop.
+The switching regulator minimizes these losses and improves system efficiency and reliability.

 This selection ensures:
 - Stable 3.3V output
 - Reduced thermal stress
 - Support for future expansion

----

 ## Environmental Sensor Selection